ssmanji89/jekyll-TeXt-theme.sulemanji.com/_posts/2023-10-15-sooliOnion0.md

 Moving to California promised a fresh start.
 However, new beginnings often come with their set of challenges.
 The ghosts of past experiences followed me, shaping my perception and interaction with my new environment.

+### A Pause in Education: The Mystery of the Missing School Year

+Still not entirely sure why, but I missed Fifth grade of school with no recourse.
+Spent this time in Vancouver, Canadia - in an apartment - watching Public Access (French) Arthur.
+My sister flew in with me, my uncle and my grandparents.
+I didn't see much of my sister and uncle.

-### Transition to Texas: Setting Roots in Houston
+### Roots in Houston

 Texas brought about a different set of challenges and opportunities.
 From academic trials to personal confrontations, my time here was a roller coaster of experiences that contributed significantly to my life's narrative.

-### A Pause in Education: The Mystery of the Missing School Year

-The missing year in my educational journey was a time of introspection and self-discovery.
-It became a subject of speculation among my peers, but for me, it was a crucial period that helped me refocus my priorities.
+Started going to school at Mata Intermediate and things seemed OK.

 ## 3. Adversity and Resilience

 ### Dark Clouds: The Aftermath of 9/11/01

 The events of 9/11 had a monumental impact on the world, and it shaped my teenage years.
-As a young Muslim man in America, navigating the complexities of identity became an added challenge.
+Specifically the feeling of being singled out by-way of a kick to the sternum.

 ### Trials in Texas: From Alief to Fort Bend